Pidgin Hawaiian: Pronouns

-Word Order
+Word order

 63.6% of Pidgin Hawaiian studied was in Subject-Verb-Object (SVO) word order, 27.3% was in Verb-Subject Object (VSO) word order, and 7.3% was in Subject-object-verb (SOV) word order.
 VSO occurs most often with stative/ neuter statements and non-human subjects.

 Pidgin Hawaiian uses a possessor-possessum word order.
-No instance of this order could be found in surviving texts between two full nouns but it could be found in instances in which a proper nouns could be interpreted as the possesor.
+No instance of this order could be found in surviving texts between two full nouns but it could be found in instances in which a proper nouns could be interpreted as the possessor.